-Bicycles must be parked in the racks provided.
+Bicycles must be parked in a safe area outside.
 All students who bring bicycles to school are to use combination locks.
 Bicycles may not be ridden on school grounds during or immediately before/after school.
 Neither the school nor SMSA will assume responsibility for lost or damaged bicycles.
 Students who ignore the observance of safety and courtesy rules while riding their bicycles to and from school will forfeit this privilege.